How to make a scroll-driven video animation with FFMPEG, WebP frames, and canvas

 Scroll to make me happier

-Near the end of the scroll it changes to:
+Near the end it changes to:

-Thanks! :)
+Thanks! 🙏

 This kind of cue matters because scroll-driven animation is not always obvious.
 If the user does not realize they are controlling the animation, the effect is wasted.